 To gain admissions to CCCC's associate degree or certificate programs, an applicant must submit a completed application for admissions.
 Students who have graduated from High School within the past 3 years must submit Official High School Transcripts.
-Applicants to the Dental Hygiene, Nursing, Massage Therapy, Medical Assisting, Medical Interpreter, Diagnostic Technology, Paramedic and International Students must submit additional information.
+Applicants to the Dental Hygiene, Nursing, Medical Assisting, Medical Interpreter, Diagnostic Technology, Paramedic and International Students must submit additional information.
 Please contact the Admissions office for more information.

 Applications are reviewed on a rolling admissions basis until seats are filled.
 Priority is given to candidates who apply by the following dates: